hoichi/chops/doc/TechSpec.md

 Things like parsing single files _can_ be lazy, I guess.

 Things like rendering should definitely wait till the model is complete.

+### Transformers

+_(Not exactly transducers: we’re talking about the single pages &c, not collections—even though, technically, you **can** reduce objects as well.)_

+Some minimal required transformations are always applied to ensure all the necessary meta for collections and rendering exists.
+Everything user-specified is run afterwards (unless we find a way to safely replace default transformations with user-specified transformations).

+All the transformations are applied upon first collection*.
+Until then, we just hoard ’em.

+* Maybe we should abstract that moment into something like `exporting`.

 ### Model completeness